 Results were shared in a recent IWH Speaker Series webinar presented by IWH Scientist Dr. Lynda Robson, who co-led the study with IWH Senior Scientist and President Dr. Cam Mustard.
 A full report on the findings is also available on the IWH website.

 This study was not designed to examine reasons for the observed union safety effect and, therefore, cannot be definitive about what those reasons are, says Robson.
-That said, the results are consistent with the focus of many unions on controlling occupational health and safety (OHS) risks at worksites, she adds.
+That said, she notes the results are consistent with the focus of many unions on controlling occupational health and safety (OHS) risks at worksites.

 We would expect this from what we know of the role of unions in workplaces.
 Their actions include putting OHS in collective agreements, delivering worker training, sharing OHS information, and participating in joint health and safety and worker trades committees, she says.